-On the next page you will find a chart that’s meant to help picture the authority structures set up in the church and generally how things operate at Immanuel.
+Below you will find a chart that’s meant to help picture the authority structures set up in the church and generally how things operate at Immanuel.

 At Immanuel, we hold that men and women are not interchangeable.
 We believe this is the obvious conclusion of Genesis 1:26-2:25.
 Prior to the Fall there was a clear, God-ordained difference between men and women that allowed them to live together in a beautiful harmony.
 Each was made in the image of God and therefore equal in value and worth, yet they were also made distinct from each other in role and function.

 The introduction of sin into the world caused male-female relations to be messed up.
 They either tend towards one extreme where men oppress women and/or women act like door-mats or the other extreme where men are weak and/or women attempt to usurp male authority.
 We here at Immanuel believe in a theological position called complementarianism, which essentially means that men and women are equal in value but have distinct and complementary roles.